Yacht makers hope disco decks will help them cast off at London Boat Show

 LONDON Longer boats, decks for discos and underwater lighting are among the offerings yacht builders are hoping will help steer them out of a sales slump this week at the London Boat Show, the biggest British showcase for their wares.

-It's all about new markets and tastes in Asia and Latin America at the cavernous exhibition centre in the east of the city.
+It's all about new markets and tastes in Asia and Latin America at the cavernous exhibition center in the east of the city.

-A 40-m (130-ft), 16.5-million-pound super yacht and the presence of Olympic gold medallist/America's Cup sailor Ben Ainslie are among the main attractions expected to lure some 100,000 enthusiasts to the show.
+A 40-m (130-ft), 16.5-million-pound ($27 million) super yacht and the presence of Olympic gold medalist/America's Cup sailor Ben Ainslie are among the main attractions expected to lure some 100,000 enthusiasts to the show.

 Not all the boats there will be extravagant; the Boat Show also still caters to family budgets.